-Students will need to take and pass modules to the value of 60 credits including the compulsory 30 credit module "Introduction to Media and Communications Theory", which takes place in the autumn term.
+Students will need to take and pass modules to the value of 120 credits including the compulsory 30 credit module "Introduction to Media and Communications Theory", which takes place in the autumn term.
 This is a formal lecture programme (combined with seminars) which introduces the main intellectual traditions in the field.
 The module serves as an 'introduction' - in that we assume that a number of the group will not previously have encountered media studies before coming to Goldsmiths.
 However, it is an advanced module, with high expectations of students.
 By the end of the module, students should possess a sophisticated grasp of what are complex theoretical traditions.
-The remaining 30 credits will be taken from the Department's extensive suite of MA option modules - either in the form of one x 30 credit option, or two x 15 credit options.
+The remaining 90 credits will be taken from our extensive suite of MA option modules.